ThomasAribart/dev-to-articles/blog-posts/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers/an-in-depth-comparison-of-the-most-popular-dynamodb-wrappers.md

 That being said, there are some parts to improve:

-- Type inference still as some blind spots
+- Type inference still has some blind spots
 - There's no support for polymorphism
 - Entity definition autocompletion could be more helpful (it would benefit from a [zod-like approach](https://github.com/colinhacks/zod))

-Also, I’m not a fan of the `find` and `match` methods it exposes, which are not native DynamoDB requests and can build costly and inefficient `scans` requests without you being aware.
+Also, I’m not a fan of the `find` and `match` methods it exposes, which are not native DynamoDB requests and can build costly and inefficient `scan` requests without you being aware.
 Otherwise, it is a good match!

-Finally, **I would not rule out DynamoDB-Toolbox just yet!** It’s next major is just around the corner, with many new capabilities that even ElectroDB doesn’t have (such as type-safe dependent defaults and polymorphism).
-So expect a round 2 of this article in the next few months… 😏
+Finally, **I would not rule out DynamoDB-Toolbox just yet!** Its next major is just around the corner, with many new capabilities that even ElectroDB doesn’t have (such as type-safe dependent defaults and polymorphism).
+So expect a round 2 of this article in the next few months… 😉